htcondor/scitokens-credmon/README.md

 <PROVIDER>_RETURN_URL_SUFFIX   The return URL endpoint for your Flask app ("/return/<provider>")
 <PROVIDER>_AUTHORIZATION_URL   The authorization URL for the OAuth2 provider
 <PROVIDER>_TOKEN_URL           The token URL for the OAuth2 provider
-<PROVIDER>_USER_URL            The user API endpoint URL for the OAuth2 provider
 ```
 Multiple OAuth2 clients can be configured as long as unique names are
 used for each `<PROVIDER>`.